Can You Reuse a Pregnancy Test? Know the Facts

 Pregnancy is a wonderful time in a woman’s life.
 It’s the advent of a new life that is being nurtured and waiting to be welcomed into this beautiful world.
 However, to find out if you’re pregnant, you might use a home pregnancy kit, which is what a lot of women do.
 Sometimes, to be sure, you might be tempted to reuse a negative first-response pregnancy test to make sure of the results.
 At the same time, you might wonder if it will be accurate since you have already used it.
 Is it possible to reuse a pregnancy test kit?
 Should you always use new pregnancy test kits?
 Can you reuse a digital pregnancy test kit?
 Let’s read more to find out the answers to all these questions.

-How Does These Pregnancy Test Kits Work?
+How Do These Pregnancy Test Kits Work?

-Although the exact mechanism by which HPTs detect hCG is a trade secret, we do know that they all operate in a manner akin to one another: by causing a chemical interaction between your urine and the hCG antibodies in the test strip.
+Although the exact mechanism by which HPTs detect hCG is a trade secret, we do know that they all operate in a manner akin to one another: by causing a chemical interaction between your urine and the hCG antibodies in the test strip (1).
 This response can only happen once; it cannot happen again.

 The same holds for digital ones.
 It’s integrated into the test, even if you can’t see a colour-changing strip or lines filling with blue or pink dye.
 The digital element merely “reads” the test strip on your behalf and displays the results on a digital display screen.
 So, you also cannot reuse digital testing.